 Graves/Pessac-Leognan white - slightly under 2014 vintage in quality.

-Chantegrive and Ferrande and Rahoul – really nice, fine acidity, pineapple, acacia, very fruity, aromatic and with a smooth aftertaste.
+Chantegrive, Ferrande, and Rahoul – nice, fine acidity, pineapple, acacia, fruity, aromatic, and smooth aftertaste.
 Delicious.
 92p.
 De Fieuzal - similar style to wines mentioned before.
 90-92p.
-Bouscat - significantly lighter than the aforementioned wines.
+Bouscat - significantly lighter than the wines mentioned above.
 90p.

 Pomerol - also a very successful appellation in 2015.